 He was a reporter for papers like the Des Moines News, Texas Grubstakers and the Fort Worth Record in the early 1920s.
 By now settled in Texas, he was also a photographer and cartoonist for the Fort Worth Star-Telegram.
 He also created his first comic strip, called 'The Hired Hand', and the sports feature 'The Panther Kitten' for this paper.

-In 1927, Hamlin became a layout man, a poster designer, and a mapmaker in the oil fields.
-There he got the idea for a prehistoric strip, which he developed when he returned to Iowa in 1929.
-After many attempts, Hamlin created 'Alley Oop', which was first published as a daily strip in 1932.
-Hamlin continued the Alley Oop comic until his retirement in 1971.
-'Alley Oop' was continued by other artists from then on, such as Hamlin's assistant Dave Graue and the couple Jack and Carole Bender.
-V.T.
-Hamlin died in Florida in 1993.
+In 1927, Hamlin became a layout man, a poster designer, and a mapmaker for the oil industry.
+There he got the idea for a prehistoric strip, which he developed when he returned to Perry, Iowa in 1929.
+After many attempts, Hamlin created 'Alley Oop', which was first published as a daily strip in 1932 through the small Bonnet-Brown syndicate.

 Hamlin continued the Alley Oop comic for the Newspaper Enterprise Association until his retirement in 1971, aided by his wife Dorothy and assistant Dave Graue.
 'Alley Oop' was later continued by other artists, such as Graue and the couple Jack and Carole Bender.
 V.T.
 Hamlin died in Sarasota, Florida in 1993.